 What is a virtual hiring event?

 A virtual hiring event is a group interview where employers accept job applications and conduct virtual interviews in group and individual formats.
-Many employers are moving in the direction of virtual hiring events as new developments arise with COVID-19, and this is a unique opportunity to meet them without leaving your home.
+Many employers are moving in the direction of virtual interviews as new developments arise with COVID-19, and this is a unique opportunity to meet them without leaving your home.
 They may also lead to job offers on the spot, significantly reducing the waiting time in your job search.

 Friendly reminder: to find hiring events on Indeed, type 'Indeed Hiring Events' in the 'what' field and your location in the 'where' field on the Indeed homepage.
 Each hiring event's description will indicate whether it is virtual or in-person.

-Virtual hiring events tips
+Virtual interview tips

 Read the event description

 Within the description of a hiring event, employers will leave important clues about what to expect.
 For example, employers will indicate whether they plan to make offers on the spot or if this is the first interview within a series of interviews.